Rumantsch Grischun and Education

 The Assembly of the Estates proclaimed trilingualism (German, Italian and Romansh)in 1794.

 In 1803, the Free State adopted the name of Graubünden.
-The three languages had basically the same status, although German replaced in practice Romansh (and Italian) at local and cantonal level.
-This development still continues.
+The three languages had the same status, although German replaced in practice Romansh (and Italian) at local and cantonal level.

-The Lia Rumantscha was set up in 1919 to increase the awareness and use of Romansh in education and culture.
+The Lia Rumantscha was founded in 1919 to increase the awareness and use of Romansh in education and culture.

-One of the initiatives (from 1982 onwards) was the development of Rumantsch Grischun, the common Romansh language to teach in schools and as the official bureaucratic and cantonal legal language.
+One of the initiatives (1982) was the development of Rumantsch Grischun, the common Romansh language.
+This language was meant for education and the government.

-In 1999 Rumantsch Grischun replaced Romansh (its five dialects) in education.
+Rumantsch Grischun replaced Romansh (its five dialects) in education in 1991.

 However, there were also opponents of this unification of the five dialects.